 Peter Cook + Archigram: Instant City 1969

-I was lucky enough to work with Dennis Crompton and Peter Cook of Archigram at MOMA, Oxford in 1969, on an exhibition of audio-visual experiments by students and staff working at the Hornsey College of Art Light Sound Workshop.
+I was lucky enough to work with Dennis Crompton and Peter Cook of Archigram at MOMA, Oxford in 1969, on an exhibition of audio-visual experiments by post-grads and staff working at the Hornsey College of Art Light Sound Workshop.
 Archigram were inspirational to my generation of students fascinated by the possibilities of what Dick Higgins later called intermedia.
 Archigram and Fluxus – and Architectural Design magazine, and Moorcock’s New Worlds – and Buckminster Fuller, and Eduardo Paolozzi – the writings of Reyner Banham, Marshall McLuhan, Jack Burnham, the precision of Bridget Riley – these were the kind of artists we liked.
 Archigram were fun too – and like Cedric Price’s Phun City, this was a welcome attribute in art in the late Sixties.
 The only image I have of our MOMA show is this one sent to me by Tony Rickaby (who along with John Bowstead, Gary Crossley and I also collaborated on this show, which was featured on BBC TV Horizon.